pigeongcc/bears-detection/README.md

 - Complement the training set more, with both positive and negative samples.
 - Search hyperparameters for ResNet152 training.
+- Even if the CNN doesn't filter ideally, we can decrease the number of misdetections by playing with `conf` parameter of YOLOv8.
 - Try to find useful augmentations.